ksu-cs-cc/ksu-cs-cc.github.io/content/2-cc210/10-functions/07-python-example.md

 Finally, once we've read all the numbers in the file, we can return that list as the output of this function.

 Next, we'll need functions to calculate the maximum and minimum values in each list.
 We've already seen programs that calculate the maximum and minimum values before, and the code is pretty simple.
 In each function, we'll start by setting the initial value to the first element in the list.
-Then, we'll use an enhanced for loop to iterate through each value, and update our minimum or maximum value as needed.
+Then, we'll use a for each loop to iterate through each value, and update our minimum or maximum value as needed.
 This part should be pretty familiar by now.

 Likewise, we'll need to create two functions to calculate the sum and average of a set of numbers.
 Once again, these two functions are very similar.
 In fact, they are so similar, the nearly all of the code is identical.
 This is because we actually need the sum of the numbers in order to calculate the average.
 So, we are really duplicating our code!
 As we learned earlier in this chapter, we should strive to follow the DRY, or don't repeat yourself, paradigm.
 So, if we already have a function that will calculate the sum of a list of numbers, we can just call that function from within our function for average.
 That makes the code even shorter and easier to understand!